Meet the coaches

 Coming from a background of ski racing, swimming and crew, Robin found and fell in love with the sport of triathlon in 1998.
 After nearly twenty years racing in all distances, her favorite part remains the encouraging and friendly nature of the sport.
 She has a passion to help others both reach their potential and find the joy in competing.

 A 5-time Ironman, 2-time Kona qualifier, and 13-time 70.3 finisher, she has consistently been on the podium, including overall age group wins at Ironman Louisville and Ironman 70.3 Raleigh.
-She has also been the overall female winner of local sprint and Olympic tris such as Lake Stevens, Issaquah, Eastside Tri, Lake Sammamish, Whidbey Island, Lake Tye, and Black Diamond.
+A USAT All American, she also competed for Team USA at the ITU World Championship, as well as being the overall female winner of local sprint and Olympic tris such as Lake Stevens, Eastside Tri, Whidbey Island, Lake Tye, and Black Diamond.

 As a wife and mom of two teen girls, she has an interest in balancing triathlon and busy life schedules.
 Her approach to coaching involves listening closely to her athletes to create plans tailored to each individual’s goals, background, and lifestyle.

-Robin is an RRCA-certified coach, a USMS-certified swim coach, a member of USAT and USMS, and enjoys continued collaboration with the PR Performance coaching staff to bring her athletes the best in training and multi-sport knowledge.
+Robin holds certifications from USAT (Level 1), USMS (Levels 1 and 2), and is an RRCA-certified running coach.
+She enjoys continued collaboration with the PR Performance coaching staff to bring her athletes the best in training and multi-sport knowledge.

 Simply put, Mel is a Bad A$$!
 She tackles every workout and every race with a fire that is commendable, all the while with a beaming smile on her face that is infectious.
 She is a cyclist by trade, racing as a Cat 4, and has ridden in the French Alps on many of the famous Tour de France routes.
 Mel added swimming and running to her repertoire in 2013.
 Her first place standing in many Sprint and Olympic Distance races earned her a berth to the USAT National Championships in 2015.